Computational Astrophysics I:

 Computational simulations are a standard tool in astrophysics.
 In this lecture we present basic numerical methods for the simulation of physical problems based on relevant examples from astrophysics, exercises in C/C++ and Fortran are included.
 As Fortran is very common in astrophysics, this lecture also contains an introduction to Fortran.

-This course is part I of the specialization "Computational Astrophysics".
+This course is part I of the specialization "Computational Astrophysics" and comprises 1V1S + 1V1S (each 3 CP).

 Certificate of attendance: